microsoft/go-infra/cmd/releasego/testdata/publish-announcement/only-one-branch.golden.md

 categories: Microsoft for Go Developers, Security
 tags: go, release, security
 featured_image:
-summary: The Microsoft builds of the Go security patches released today, are now available for download.
+summary: A new set of Microsoft Go builds including security fixes is now available for download.
 ---

 A new set of Microsoft Go builds including security fixes is now [available for download](https://github.com/microsoft/go#download-and-install).